fajualipr/fajualipr/README.md

 ## 🛠️ Lenguajes y herramientas:

-Python, Excel, Tableau, SQL, Power BI
+Python, Excel, Tableau, SQL, Power BI, R

 <!--
 **fajualipr/fajualipr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.